Bipolar Disorder in Children and Teens

 - Your child has been treated for depression for more than 3 weeks but is not getting better.

-Your family doctor, general practitioner, or your child's pediatrician can diagnose and treat bipolar disorder.
-It is best to build a long-term relationship with your child's care providers so that when a depressive or manic episode occurs, the care providers can recognize the changes in the child's behaviour and provide quick treatment advice.
+It's best to build a long-term relationship with your child's care providers.
+Then when a depressive or manic episode occurs, the care providers can recognize the changes in the child's behaviour and provide quick treatment advice.

-If you are a family member of a child with bipolar disorder, it is very important to get the support and help you need.
-Living with or caring for someone who has bipolar disorder can be very disruptive to your own life.
-Manic episodes can be particularly difficult.
+If you are a family member of a child with bipolar disorder, it's very important to get the support and help you need.
+Living with or caring for someone who has bipolar disorder can really disrupt your own life.
+Manic episodes can be extra tough.
 It may help to seek your own counsellor or therapist to support you.

-Also, some national support organizations may have a local chapter in your area or provide information on the Internet.
+Also, some national support organizations may have a local chapter in your area or provide information online.
 Examples of such groups include the Canadian Mental Health Association and the Mood Disorders Society of Canada.

 Examinations and Tests